-What Every New Soap Opera Lover Should Know Before Tuning In
+What Every New Soap Opera Viewer Should Expect Before Tuning In

 Your guide to getting through the first few months of watching soaps.